-(2) The amounts shown in this column do not reflect compensation actually received by the Named Executive Officer.
-Instead, the amounts reflect the grant date fair value of each stock award granted to each Named Executive Officer.
-The grant date fair values of stock awards were estimated in accordance with ASC 718, except as indicated below.
-The assumptions we use in calculating these amounts are discussed in Note 16 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2013.
-The amounts reported in 2012 for Mr. Dolan, Mr. Abbott, Mr. Scarfo and Mr. Castonguay include amounts attributable to performance-based awards for which the Compensation Committee established performance conditions in 2012 but which did not have grant dates in 2012 for accounting purposes as a result of the level of discretion retained by the Compensation Committee in determining the final number of shares earned under these awards.
-For these awards, the amounts reported in the table above were calculated using the closing price of the Company's common stock on the date the performance conditions were communicated to the recipient, multiplied by the number of shares that would be earned at the target level of achievement, which is the performance level that the Company estimated would be achieved as of that date. \$995,231, \$571,228, \$210,168 and \$504,654 of the amounts reported in 2012 for Mr. Dolan, Mr. Abbott, Mr. Scarfo and Mr. Castonguay, respectively, related to these awards.
+The amounts reported in 2012 for Messrs.
+Dolan, Abbott and Scarfo include amounts attributable to performance-based awards for which the Compensation Committee established performance conditions in 2012 but which did not have grant dates in 2012 for accounting purposes as a result of the level of discretion retained by the Compensation Committee in determining the final number of shares earned under these awards.
+For these awards, the amounts reported in the table above were calculated using the closing price of the Company's common stock on the date the performance conditions were communicated to the recipient, multiplied by the number of shares that would be earned at the target level of achievement, which is the performance level that the Company estimated would be achieved as of that date. \$995,231, \$571,228 and \$210,168 of the amounts reported in 2012 for Messrs.
+Dolan, Abbott and Scarfo, respectively, related to these awards.